Cefotiam

 Cefotiam is a parenteral third-generation cephalosporin antibiotic.
 It has broad-spectrum activity against Gram-positive and Gram-negative bacteria.
 As a beta-lactam, its bactericidal activity results from the inhibition of cell wall synthesis via affinity for penicillin-binding proteins.

 It was patented in 1973 and approved for medical use in 1981.

 Medical uses

-This drug is indicated for prophylaxis for surgical infection, postoperative infections, bacterial septicaemia, bone and joint infections, cholangitis, cholecystitis, peritonitis, prostatitis, pyelonephritis, respiratory tract infections, skin and soft tissue infections, cystitis, urethritis, and infections caused by susceptible organisms.
+This drug is indicated for prophylaxis for surgical infection, postoperative infections, bacterial sepsis, bone and joint infections, cholangitis, cholecystitis, peritonitis, prostatitis, pyelonephritis, respiratory tract infections, skin and soft tissue infections, cystitis, urethritis, and infections caused by susceptible organisms.
 It does not have activity against Pseudomonas aeruginosa.

 Dosage

-For adults, the dose is up to 6 grams daily by intravenous or intramuscular route in divided doses according to severity of infection.
+For adults, the dose is up to 6 grams daily by intravenous or intramuscular route in divided doses according to the severity of infection.
 In patients with renal impairment a dose reduction may be needed.

 Spectrum of bacterial susceptibility

-Cefotiam has a broad spectrum of activity and has been used to treat infections caused by a number of enteric bacteria and bacteria responsible for causing skin infections.
+Cefotiam has a broad spectrum of activity and has been used to treat infections caused by several enteric bacteria and bacteria responsible for causing skin infections.
 The following represents MIC susceptibility data for a few medically significant bacteria.